uthrapavithra/Capstone-Proj/README.md

     **Trade-off:**
     Simple to implement, responsive filtering without extra API endpoints.
     Does not scale well if a user has thousands of queries; might require server-side filtering or pagination later.

+6. **Decision:** Use Base64 encoding to convert image/binary data into a text string (e.g., data URL) so it can be sent in JSON / stored or logged more easily.

+    **Trade-off:** Using Base64 encoding for simplicity and easy transport of images as text, at the cost of larger payload size and extra encode/decode overhead.